wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/GatewayGuardian.md

 By default, when you enable "Gateway Guardian", it protects the administation directories so, for joomla that would be, "/administrator" and for wordpress that would be "/wp-admin" and so anyone wanting to access those directories will need to pass basic auth.

-The whole point of this, thought is to set up basic auth so that users can't access your application at all without getting past basic auth by configuring it to use the protect the webroot directory "/var/www/html".
+The whole point of this, though is to set up basic auth so that users can't access your application at all without getting past basic auth by configuring it to use the protect the webroot directory "/var/www/html".

 You can do this by altering the directories that the basic auth is active for in these files in your fork of the build kit: